hainayanda/Vellum/README.md

 ### ArchiveManager

 To get `ArchiveManager`, you can use `ArchivesFactory`.
-You can assign the maximum size in byte for memory size and disk size.
-But keep in mind, the size will only applicable on the first creation of the `ArchiveManager`, If the cache manager already created, then the memory size and disk size is ignored.
-If you don't assign the memory size or disk size, it will use the default value which are 1 mega byte for memory and 2 mega byte disk size:
+You can assign the maximum size in bytes for memory size and disk size.
+But keep in mind, the size will only apply on the first creation of the `ArchiveManager`, If the cache manager is already created, then the memory size and disk size is ignored.
+If you don't assign the memory size or disk size, it will use the default value which is 1 megabyte for memory and 2 megabyte disk size:

 ```swift
 let archives = try!
 ArchivesFactory.shared.archives(